What is the Renewal Rate?

 In contrast, the renewal rate can also be calculated by replacing the customer count with the value of each contract.

-Renewal Rate Calculator — Excel Template
+Renewal Rate Calculator — Excel Model Template

 We’ll now move to a modeling exercise, which you can access by filling out the form below.

-SaaS Renewal Rate Example Calculation
+SaaS Renewal Rate Calculation Example

 Suppose a B2C SaaS company offers its customers a monthly subscription plan, where customers have the option to either renew or cancel at the end of each month.